 In October the annual Biggar Little Festival celebrates the arts with all manner of concerts, exhibitions and activities and the finale to the year happens on the 31st December when a huge bonfire is lit at the top of the town, a site probably not witnessed anywhere else!

 Continue through Biggar and you will find the world heritage site at New Lanark, Robert Owen’s restored workhouse and find out what life was like in the 1800’s.

-The pretty town of Peebles is one of the most popular in the Scottish Borders and is reached in 25 minutes with its swimming pool, Gytes leisure centre and the Eastgate theatre which has films and concerts.
+The pretty town of Peebles is one of the most popular in the Scottish Borders and is reached in 25 minutes with its swimming pool, Gytes Leisure Centre Sports Hall – Gym and the Eastgate theatre which has films and concerts.
 Neidpath castle should not be missed.
 It has been a source of inspiration for the 19th century authors Sir Walter Scott and William Wordsworth, and some of the scenes in films The Bruce, Merlin and Joan of Arc were shot here.

 You are spoiled for choice when it comes to golf with 9 courses in the area including Biggar

 You can do it all from The New Farmhouse – Luxury Self Catering in The Scottish Borders.

 You may find the following links useful: